RishavRaj20/fakenews/README.md

 Instead of directly extracting features from Statement, we employ an attention mechanism to use the given side information (subject, speaker, job, state, party, context and justification) to attend over the given statement to check its truthfulness.
 The attention mechanism makes the process of feature extraction from statement contextualized based on side information.
 See Fig. 1 for the graphical representation of the architecture.

+Citation:

+Please cite the paper if you found it useful in your work.

+@unknown{unknown,
+author = {Rishav Raj},
+year = {2023},
+month = {12},
+pages = {},
+title = {Fake News Detection by Learning Convolution Filters through Contextualized Attention}, doi = {10.13140/RG.2.2.20829.84968}
+}
+Acknowledgement
+I would like to thank FangJun Zhang(https://github.com/zfjmike) for open-sourcing the code for LIAR dataset in his repo(https://github.com/zfjmike/fake-news-detection) which served as the starting point for my work.